 It is a commonplace that Shakespeare's lines became longer throughout his career.
 Nearly as familiar to scholars is how this aspect of his verse, particularly his lines' internal pauses as marked by punctuation, sheds light on his works' chronology.
 Together with external evidence (such as publication, or records attesting to performance or the availability of a manuscript for printing), changes to Shakespeare’s habits in versification have helped establish our timeline of his works.
 Major chronologies of the plays and poems, including those of E.K.
 Chambers (Chambers, 1930), G. Blakemore Evans (Evans, 1974, rev. 1996), and Stanley Wells and Gary Taylor (Wells and Taylor, 1987), have drawn on what we know about the patterns of Shakespeare’s prosody to order his works.
 These three chronologies agree on the general shape of his literary output, placing Julius Caesar and Henry V at the midpoint of thirty-eight plays so evaluated.
 They disagree, however, as to which year or years various works were written, as well as which came before or after others in the canon.

 The present study offers a new chronology for Shakespeare’s plays based on an analysis of the most extensive data concerning the structure of Shakespeare’s verse lines: the pause figures collected by Ants Oras (Oras, 1960).
 We revise some of Oras’s figures in light of new findings concerning attribution, narrowing Shakespeare’s portion of particular plays (Titus Andronicus, Timon of Athens) and adding to our data set parts of two other texts (Edward III, the Additional Passages to the 1602 Spanish Tragedy).
-This enhanced data set is then subjected to both a primary component analysis (PCA) and constrained correspondence analysis (CCA), with various methodological modifications.
-The latter include setting a range for Shakespeare’s literary output and fixing selected “anchor” texts for the determination of dates for the remaining plays.
+This enhanced data set is then subjected to both a principal component analysis (PCA) and constrained correspondence analysis (CCA), with various methodological modifications.
+The latter includes setting a range for Shakespeare’s literary output and fixing selected “anchor” texts for the determination of dates for the remaining plays.
 These dates are then compared with the figures from an original PCA of new data concerning various linguistic features in Shakespeare’s verse (Tarlinskaja, 2014).
 We employ a bootstrapping procedure to establish a likely range for the composition of each work.
 Finally, in light of a theory advanced by J. Leeds Barroll (Barroll, 1991), we construct our timeline of Shakespeare’s plays by coordinating the CCA’s date predictions with periods when the playhouses of Shakespeare’s time were open for business.

 2 Chronology: Background